CharlesCara/DatastreamDSWS2R/README.md

                            frequency = "D")

+The dsws interface will split large requests down into chunks small enough for the DSWS interface to process.
+However, the maximum chunk size varies in the DSWS documentation and is either [2000](https://product.datastream.com/DswsClient/Docs/AboutRestSvc.aspx) or [50](https://developers.refinitiv.com/sites/default/files/DSWS%20for%20Desktop%20-%20User%20stats%20and%20limits_0.pdf).
+Different users have different limits.
+The default chunkLimit is 2000, but it can be to 50:

+    mydsws <- dsws$new()
+    mydsws$chunkLimit <- 50L

+Alternatively this can be set as an option by adding this line to your .RProfile file.

+    options(Datastream.ChunkLimit = 50L)

 In addition, this package has been built to be largely backwards compatible with the [Datastream2R](https://github.com/CharlesCara/Datastream2R) package.
 You just need to replace
     require(Datastream2R)
 with